 Prior to fiscal 2016, Parent implemented approved restructuring plans to align with changes in the global solar market, which included the consolidation of our Philippine manufacturing operations, as well as actions to accelerate operating cost reduction and improve overall operating efficiency.
-These restructuring activities were substantially complete as of the second quarter of 2017, and any remaining costs to be incurred are not expected to be material.
-Cumulative costs incurred to date under these plans amounted to \$164.3 million.
+These restructuring activities were substantially complete as of the second quarter of fiscal 2017, and any remaining costs to be incurred are not expected to be material.
+Cumulative costs incurred under these plans amounted to \$164.3 million as of December 29, 2019.

-The following table summarizes the period-to-date restructuring charges by plan recognized in our Combined Statement of Operations:
+The following table summarizes the period-to-date restructuring charges by plan recognized in our Combined Statements of Operations:

-(In the control of Year Ended 2018
+Fiscal Yea r Ended

+(In thousands) December 29, 2019 December 30, 2018

-(In thousands) February 2018 Restructuring Plan: 2010
+(In thousands) February 2018 Restructuring Plan: 2019

-Severance and benefits \$ 5,821
+Severance and benefits \$ (234) \$ 5,821

-Other costs 159
+Other costs 1 (299) 159

-Total February 2018 Restructuring Plan 5,980
+Total February 2018 Restructuring Plan (533) 5,980

 December 2016 Plan:

 Severance and benefits 523

 Lease and related termination costs 6

-Other costs 1,309
+Other costs 1 5 1,309

-Total December 2016 Plan 1,838
+Total December 2016 Plan 5 1,838

-Legacy Restructuring Plans: ,
+Legacy Restructuring Plans: ·

 Severance and benefits (282)

-Other costs 230
+Other costs 1 11 230

-Total Legacy Plan (52)
+Total Legacy Plan 11 (52)

-Total restructuring charges \$ 7,766
+Total restructuring charges \$ (517) \$ 7,766